 Pollution prevention is an action taken to reduce, eliminate, or prevent pollution at its source.
 It is also known as an approach to waste management.
 Reducing the amount of pollution produced means less waste to control, treat, or dispose of.
 Less pollution means fewer hazards posed to public health and the environment

 Pollution prevention approaches can be applied to all potential and actual pollution-generating activities, including those found in the energy, agriculture, federal, consumer, and industrial sectors.
 Prevention practices are essential for preserving wetlands, groundwater sources, and other critical ecosystems – areas in which we especially want to stop pollution before it begins.

-There are two ways of pollution prevention – one is waste reduction at source or may call as in-process re-cycling and second is Technology improvement that imposes changes in production process/design that reduce output waste.
+There are two ways of pollution prevention – one is waste reduction at the source which may call in-process recycling and the second is Technology improvement which imposes changes in the production process/design that reduce output waste.